 “The ideas underneath this [methodology] rely on more team-based decision-making,” Byrne said.
 “It involves heavy testing.
 You iterate through various phrases here.
 And, above all, you’re adaptive, because nobody gets their [martech] requirements right the first time.”

-Byrne added it’s difficult for most brands to document requirements in interactive systems or on paper and stay on the same page (no pun intended) regarding martech needs.
+Byrne added it’s difficult for most brands to document requirements in interactive systems or on paper and stay on the same page regarding their martech needs.

 “It’s a useful first step [to document requirements], but it’s not going to tell you how real-life humans — whether they’re customers or colleagues in your marketing group — are going to actually use these platforms,” according to Byrne.